 The low-dose CT scan is pain-free, and provides physicians with detailed images of the lungs.
 The three-dimensional CT scans can uncover lung nodules as small as a period at the end of a sentence, arming physicians with the information needed to see the subtle changes that may indicate lung cancer.

-“The scan takes five seconds, but what we see – or don’t see – is invaluable,” says Richard Wasley, M.D., medical director of imaging at Orange Coast Memorial.
+“The scan takes five seconds, but what we see – or don’t see – is invaluable,” says Richard Wasley, M.D., medical director of imaging at Orange Coast Medical Center.
 “Lung cancer screening through low-dose CT is a prevention tool that saves lives every year.”

 TIMING IS EVERYTHING